azhpushkin/yaacrl/README.md

 quirks here and there.
 For instance, there is neither configuration of Storage for fingerprints nor any guarantees about Storage format and backwards compatibility.

+**NOTE 2**: I've used yaacrl as an example for a few articles on [azhpushkin.com](azhpushkin.com).
+Those articles are referring to the `intro` branch, which is currently outdated.
+However, it still works fine as an example for those articles.
+Just make sure to use `main` if you with to test `yaacrl` in its full power.

-However, if something is not working for you - don't hesitate to open an issue or contact me in any other way.
-I'm always up to a little chat.
+If something is not working for you - don't hesitate to open an issue or contact me in any other way.
+I'm always up to a little chat. :D

 ## How this works?